Mary Sophia Allen: Early years

 Allen was born to a well-to-do family in Cardiff in 1878, one of the ten children of Thomas Isaac Allen, Chief Superintendent of the Great Western Railway.
 Allen was close to her sisters, all of whom had a tendency to religious mysticism.
 She was educated at home and later at Princess Helena College.

-She left home at the age of thirty in 1908 after a disagreement with her father about women's suffrage, She did not return home until he died in December 1911.
+She left home at the age of thirty in 1908 after a disagreement with her father about women's suffrage.
+She did not return home until he died in December 1911.

-Allen joined Emmeline Pankhurst's Women's Social and Political Union, becoming an organiser in the South West, and later in Edinburgh.
+Allen joined Emmeline Pankhurst's Women's Social and Political Union, becoming an organiser in the South West, and later in Edinburgh and, by 1913, in Hastings.
 She was imprisoned three times in 1909 for smashing windows, including at the Inland Revenue and Liberal Club in Bristol and at the Home Office, twice went on hunger-strike, and was force-fed on the last occasion, for which she was awarded a Hunger Strike Medal 'for Valour' by Emmeline Pethick-Lawrence.

 Whilst in prison, Allen and others sewed prison shirts with secretly embroidered messages such as 'Votes for Women' in the shirt tails.